-Good skin health is what we all strive for.
-To get there, we pay close attention to our skin care routine to help us achieve proper tone, texture, and moisture.
-For the latter, we rely on an arsenal of moisturizers.
-But did you know that moisturizers are classified in different groups, namely emollients, humectants and occlusives?
-It’s true!
-“Moisturizer is simply a generic term which encompasses an extensive array of topical creams, gels, lotions, emulsions, and ointments,” says plastic surgeon, SkinCeuticals ambassador, and Skincare.com consultant Dr. Peter Schmid.
+“Moisturizer is simply a generic term that encompasses an extensive array of topical creams, gels, lotions, emulsions and ointments,” says plastic surgeon, SkinCeuticals ambassador and Skincare.com consultant Dr. Peter Schmid.
 “These formulas may contain humectants, occlusives and/or emollients in their combination of ingredients.”
-In order to choose the best moisturizer for your skin, it’s important to understand the differences between humectants, occlusives and emollients.
+In order to choose the best moisturizer for your skin, it’s important to understand the difference between them.

-It’s clear to see why incorporating a moisturizer into your routine is so crucial, but equally important is choosing the right formula.
+It’s clear to see why incorporating a moisturizer into your routine is so crucial but equally important is choosing the right formula.
 As Dr. Schmid explains, there is a key difference between moisturizers that solely hydrate the skin and those that can offer skin protection.
-Depending on your needs and concerns, you’ll want to choose a moisturizer formulated with humectants, occlusives, and/or emollients.
-We break down the meaning of all three, below.
+Depending on your needs and concerns, you’ll want to choose a moisturizer formulated with humectants, occlusives and/or emollients.

-Does your skin care routine feature products formulated with drying ingredients like soaps or alcohol?
-Look to humectants for help, since they can counteract those drying effects by extracting water molecules from the air and pulling them into the skin’s surface.
+Does your skin-care routine feature products formulated with drying ingredients like soaps or alcohol?
+Look to humectants for help becase they can counteract those drying effects by extracting water molecules from the air and pulling them into the skin’s surface.
 Keep in mind the term “humectant” isn’t typically plastered on product labels, which is why you should look for specific humectant ingredients.
-“Humectant ingredients you may see include amino acids (urea), sugar alcohols (glycerol and sorbitol), honey, molasses, egg white and yolk, aloe vera gel, ceramides, alpha hydroxy acids (lactic acid), glycerin, hyaluronic acid, and others,” says Dr. Schmid.
-Glycerin and hyaluronic acid are two of the more commonly used humectants in skin care, and can be found in some of our favorite SkinCeuticals products.
-Here are two that Dr. Schmid recommends:
+“Humectant ingredients you may see include amino acids (urea), sugar alcohols (glycerol and sorbitol), honey, molasses, egg white and yolk, aloe vera gel, ceramides, alpha hydroxy acids (lactic acid), glycerin, hyaluronic acid and others,” says Dr. Schmid.
+Glycerin and hyaluronic acid are two of the more commonly used humectants in skin care.

-SkinCeuticals Triple Lipid Restore 2:4:2: Consider this formula if you’re looking to help restore the skin’s natural lipid barrier that depletes with age.
-“When the barrier is intact, the skin cells turn over more efficiently, moisture is retained, and skin is less easily sensitized,” Dr. Schmid says.
-“Triple Lipid Restore 2:4:2 contains the skin’s natural ratio of ceramides, cholesterol, and fatty acids.”
-It can help improve the appearance of wrinkles and firmness impacted by advanced glycation end-products.
+Consider this formula if you’re looking to help restore the skin’s natural lipid barrier that depletes with age.
+It can help improve the appearance of wrinkles and firmness.

-SkinCeuticals Hydra Balm: If you have tramautized or severely dry skin, look to this hydrating occlusive ointment.
+If you have traumatized or severely dry skin, look to this hydrating occlusive ointment.
 Apply liberally to compromised or severely dehydrated areas as needed.